-Online transactions have increased rapidly making security testing one of the most critical area of web applications testing.
-Security testing of any system is about finding all potential loopholes, unprovided activities and weaknesses of the system which might result a loss of sensible information.
+Online transactions have increased rapidly making security testing one of the most critical areas of web applications testing.
+Security testing of any system is about finding all potential loopholes, unprovided activities, and weaknesses of the system that might result in a loss of sensible information.

-Vulnerability Scanning: This one scans a system against known vulnerability signatures through automated software.
+This one scans a system against known vulnerability signatures through automated software.

 Security Scanning: It identifies network and system drawbacks, and later provides settlements for reducing these risks.
 This scanning might be performed either for manual or for automated scanning.

-Security Auditing: This is an internal review of applications and operating systems for security errors.
+This is an internal review of applications and operating systems for security errors.